kwalczak80/Arduino-Quiz/README.md

 # **Features to be implemented**
 <ul>
   <li>Introduce different levels of the quiz, i.e., easy, moderate, and expert – where users with different experiences can choose the quiz they want to take.</li>
-  <li>To have a minimum of 30 questions for each category mentioned above.</li>
+  <li>Have a minimum of 30 questions for each category mentioned above.</li>
-  <li>To have local storage implemented to save the user quiz results along with the leader board section, which can display the highest results for each quiz category.</li>
+  <li>Have local storage implemented to save the user quiz results</li>
+  <li>Have a leaderboard section where the user can find the highest scores for each quiz category.</li>
-  <li>To have a functionality where the question-related picture is displayed on the screen.
+  <li>Have a functionality where the question-related picture is displayed on the screen.
 See the example below.</li>

   ![Feature to be implemented](docs/screenshots/feature-to-be-implemented.png "Feature to be implemented")
 </ul>